 The general rule of thumb is that you should only really be betting each way if a horse has odds of 4/1 or better.
 That’s because anything less than 4/1 really doesn’t represent value for money.
 You will be due to make a loss if your horse fails to win the race.

-Other Sports to Bet On
+Other Sports to Bet Each Way On

-As mentioned, each way bets on horse racing are by far the most popular.
+As mentioned, each way bets on racing are by far the most popular.
 But there is also great value in placing these kinds of bets on other sports, too – golf in particular.

-During the major tournaments, such as the Masters and the US Open, bookmakers often have special offers on and will often pay up to 10 places.
+During the major tournaments, such as the Masters and the US Open, bookmakers often have special offers and will often pay up to 10 places.
 So keep an eye out for these golf betting opportunities.

 Can You Bet Each Way on Accumulators?

-Yes, you can put on an each-way bet in an accumulator.
+Yes, you can put on an each-way bet on an accumulator.
 You will have one multiple for all the winning bets to come in, then another multiple for all the place bets to come in.

 This makes these kinds of bets quite difficult to win, but the winnings are likely to be big.